 No. All of the categories added together will not equal the total NIH appropriation for the following reasons:

-As a result, some NIH-funded projects might fall into several of the 233 reported categories, whereas other projects will not be categorized at all.
+As a result, some NIH-funded projects might fall into several of the more than 280 reported categories, whereas other projects will not be categorized at all.

 Yes.
 Each category stands alone.
 RCDC approaches each research category as a separate inquiry, answered to the best of its ability.
 RCDC answers two questions for each category: